 Blogging is a great way to get you a brand name within a community.
 It just not give you a brand name, once you start blogging, you will love it.
 Simply just blog about your project, what you faced as problems and how you solved it.
 Trust me with this, when you have a blog post with many views, the feeling you will get is pretty amazing.

 6. Enjoy the game

 Unless you enjoy the work you do, you aren’t going to deliver your best.
-It is simple as that.
-You chose to be enrolled with this program because you had a passion, so continue it, enjoy your work, be proud about what you are building.
+It is as simple as that.
+You chose to be enrolled with this program because you had a passion, so continue it, enjoy your work, be proud of what you are building.

-I just listed few things which came to my mind after completing my GSoC project and after meeting with fellow GSOCers.
+I just listed a few things which came to my mind after completing my GSoC project and after meeting with fellow GSOCers.
 One thing I realized that we all share in common is the passion.
-We all were really fond of what we built and we were proud of it.
+We all are really fond of what we built and we are proud of it.
 And in my view, that’s what drives you forward.

 Google Summer of Code program is one of the best things happened to me personally.
 I got many opportunities, exposures and was able to enhance my skills in terms of programming, decision making, and self-learning.
 Today I am a proud GSoCer who completed his project knowing that I did something valuable to the open source community and that feeling is simply amazing.